Hi! I am Susan Tripi DeLano, a nonprofit coach and founder of Rise Consulting Group, LLC.

 I studied and learned the techniques and strategies to create an effective fundraising plan that produces results – and the path to sustainability became a reality.

-I know what it’s like to make the shift from “stuck” to gaining momentum in fundraising efforts – and the effort it takes to pivot.
+I know what it’s like to make the shift from “stuck” to gaining momentum in fundraising – and the effort it takes to pivot.

 Fast-forward 20 years, and my areas of nonprofit specialty include: Revenue Generation.
 Capacity Building.
 Creative Partnerships.